laser/laser.github.io/blog/20230131-noodling-go-generics-recursive-interfaces.md

-Go's generics implementation allows us to solve some problems that were previously difficult or impossible to solve, but the inference algorithm is such that explicit parameterization is required in places where one would expect types to be inferred.
+Go's generics implementation allows us to solve some problems that were previously difficult or impossible to solve, but the inference algorithm is such that explicit parameterization is required in places where one would expect types to be inferred, which can be quite awkward.

 [1]: https://tip.golang.org/doc/go1.17_spec#Interface_types
 [2]: https://go.dev/play/p/sdb9qGPV7GI